dchlseo/Data-Science-Portfolio/README.md

 Each project directory contains details about the project, including datasets used, methodologies, code, and findings.

+Also, the notebook files are written using both Korean and English.

 ## Project Categories

 ### Exploratory Data Analysis (EDA)